cswartzvi/hamilton/examples/model_examples/modular_example/README.md

 # Modular pipeline example

 In this example we show how you can compose a pipeline from multiple modules.
-This is a common pattern in Hamilton, where you can define a module that encapsulates a set of "assets" and then use that module in a parameterized manner.
+This is a common pattern in Apache Hamilton, where you can define a module that encapsulates a set of "assets" and then use that module in a parameterized manner.

 The use case here is that: